jp-chickadee-project/node/README.md

 # node
 # nodeSetup.sh
+Use the most up-to date image for Rasbian lite

-CHANGE THE PASSWORD FIRST with the `passwd`
+CHANGE THE PASSWORD FIRST with the `passwd` command

 Setup internet:

 `sudo raspi-config`

+Make sure the system is updated:
 ```
 sudo apt update
 sudo apt upgrade